 On another note, you may want to choose an initiative that centers around employee-created content.
 Give employees specific prompts and invite them to create written, visual, or video content, establishing a hashtag for social media posting and rewarding the best contributions.

 Even if employees spend most of their workday on a desktop, the majority of their time on social media happens right in the palm of their hand.
 According to Statista, four in five Facebook users now access the platform exclusively from a mobile device.
 Any employee advocacy initiatives should keep this format in mind with content designed specifically to be viewed and engaged with on a smartphone.
 If employees can access your intranet from their mobile device, you’re probably already designing suitable content.

 Every company needs a social media policy to set expectations for employee conduct and protect the business’s reputation.
 When launching an employee advocacy program, you should take the time to review and update your social media policy.
 Ensure that it’s written in a way that encourages positive sharing while clearly outlining policies regarding language, protecting private information, and accessing social platforms during business hours or on company-owned devices.
 Make your social media policy easily accessible to employees through your intranet and highlight it when onboarding new employees.

-Powell Software’s intranet-in-a-box solution provides all the employee advocacy tools you’ll need to boost social sharing and drive engagement.
+Powell Software’s employee advocacy templates provide an easy way to get your advocacy program up and running.
+With Powell 365 templates for the intranet and Microsoft Teams, you’ll have all the employee advocacy tools you’ll need to boost social sharing and drive engagement.
 Find out how easy it is to get your employees up and running with Powell 365 by scheduling a demo.